Milton Castellanos Everardo

 Milton Castellanos Everardo (March 23, 1920 – October 10, 2011) was a Mexican politician and lawyer.
 He served as the Governor of Baja California from 1971 to 1977.
 He also served as the President of the Chamber of Deputies Directive Board for a brief period in 1951.

 Biography

 Early life

 Castellanos was born in Copainalá, Chiapas, on March 23, 1920.
 He earned a law degree from National Autonomous University of Mexico and became a lawyer.
 He married Lucía Gout, with whom he had five children - Lourdes, Lucía, Milton Emilio, Jesús and Gerardo.
-His son, Milton Emilio Castellanos Gout, served as the Mayor of Mexicali from 1989 to 1992.
+His son, Milton Emilio Castellanos Gout, served as the mayor of Mexicali from 1989 to 1992.

 Political career

-He served as a local deputy in Chiapas before moving to the northern city of Mexicali, Baja California, during the 1950s, where he worked as a lawyer.
+He served as a local deputy in the Congress of Chiapas before moving to the northern city of Mexicali, Baja California, during the 1950s, where he worked as a lawyer.
 Additionally, Castellanos worked as the head of the legal department for the Mexican Navy.

 Castellanos served as the Chief Justice of the Supreme Court of Baja California from 1959 to 1965.
 The present-day court complex was constructed in Tijuana during his tenure.
 He founded the legal publication, Boletín Judicia (Judicial Bulletin).